windowMs

 objects and then returns a string.

-By default, the client’s IP address is used:
+By default, the client’s IP address is used with the

 returns the same value for every user, it becomes a global